countable-web/open-source-corporation/product/engineering/TRAINING.md

 https://docs.djangoproject.com/en/1.11/intro/tutorial01/

+Use this method of setting up Django - https://docs.docker.com/compose/django/

 # Further Training

 These are optional based on what specific gaps you need to fill.
 I'm starting with a list of resources I've found helpful myself, or have found and can imagine being helpful for our work.
 To provide a feedback loop on training efficacy, copy [this Trello Ticket](https://trello.com/c/rUsXiFoO/3-training-session-tracker-replace-title) for each section you begin below.